aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/modules/cv_container_v3.rst.md

 side.
 Module also supports to configure configlets at container level.
 Returns number of created and/or deleted containers

+The module doesn't merge the existing container structure with the one specified in your playbook's topology; instead, it will try to remove unspecified containers from CVP.
+Existing containers are removed under two circumstances:

+-   The container has no confliglets attached to it.
+-   Strict apply_mode is set (see below).

 ## Module-specific Options

 The following options may be specified for this module: